 Thankfully, we managed to find the village in Bulukumba where their relatives were located.
 So after more than an hour, we finally headed for Tanjung Bira!

 Tanjung Bira, Finally!

 It took us another one hour to reach Tanjung Bira and another 15 minutes to go to BaraCoco Bungalows, where we were going to stay for 2 nights.
 The owners, Jan and Rahel welcomed us with open arms.
-Rahel was even willing to cook dinner for us as we were so hungry and didn't know where to eat.
+Rahel was even willing to cook dinner for us as we were so hungry and didn’t know where to eat.
 Jan is a Belgian guy who is married to a local Torajan.
-He was traveling around Indonesia when he met Rahel and decided to marry her and build a beautiful accommodation at Bara Beach.
+He was travelling around Indonesia when he met Rahel and decided to marry her and build a beautiful accommodation at Bara Beach.

 - From the airport, take a DAMRI bus for less than 30k Rupiahs per person and ask the driver to drop you off at Lapangan Karebosi

 - Take the red minibuses (or pete-pete) nearby where you are dropped off.
 Verify with the driver that he’s going to Malengkeri Bus Terminal (In Indonesian: Terminal Bus Malengkeri)

 - At the bus terminal, ask around for the car to Bulukumba.
 Negotiate the price (slash it by half!!) and agree with the driver to drop you off at your accommodation in Tanjung Bira.
 The price that we managed to get was 115k Rupiahs per person.
 Some locals could get it much cheaper though!

 - Ensure that you know roughly where the location of the hotel is.
 Is it in Tanjung Bira itself?
 Is it in Bara Beach?
 Check Google Maps before heading there!

 - The entrance to Tanjung Bira costs 15k Rupiahs for locals per person and 40k Rupiahs for foreigners.
 You need to pay this as you enter the area.